-Name of Director, Province and Country of Residence Principal Occupation Director Since Voting Shares Owned or Controlled or Directed (1) Jean-Marc Eustache Québec, Canada Chairman of the Board, President and Chief Executive Officer, Transat February 1987 401,766 André Bisson, O.C.
-Québec, Canada Emeritus Chairman of the Board, CIRANO (Centre for Interuniversity Research and Analysis on Organizations) April 1995 20,762 Lina De Cesare Québec, Canada Advisor to the President May 1989 102,576 Jean Pierre Delisle Québec, Canada Corporate Director and Executor of Estates September 2007 33,000 W. Brian Edwards Québec, Canada Entrepreneur and Corporate Director June 2010 18,790 Jean-Yves Leblanc Québec, Canada Corporate Director December 2008 5,000

-Name of Director, Province and Country of Residence Principal Occupation Director Since Voting Shares Owned or Controlled or Directed (1) Jacques Simoneau Québec, Canada President and Chief Executive Officer, Gestion Univalor, L.P.
-November 2000 15,580 Philippe Sureau Québec, Canada Advisor to the President February 1987 366,609 John D. Thompson Québec, Canada Corporate Director April 1995 20,000 Dennis Wood, O.C.
-Québec, Canada President and Chief Executive Officer, DWH Inc. (a venture capital corporation which invests in various industries) March 2004 7,143
+Name of Director, Province and Country of Residence Principal Occupation Deferred Share Units (DSUs) (1) Jean-Marc Eustache Québec, Canada Chairman of the Board, President and Chief Executive Officer esident and Chief Executive 10,331 Louis-Marie Beaulieu Québec, Canada Chairman of the Board and Chief March 2013 Executive Officer of Groupe Desgagnés Inc. 10,000 1,507 Lina De Cesare Québec, Canada Advisor to the President May 1989 87,576 7,402 Jean Pierre Delisle Québec, Canada Corporate Director and Executor of Estates September 2007 33,000 8,970 W. Brian Edwards Québec, Canada Corporate Director June 2010 18,790 15,204 Jean-Yves Leblanc Québec, Canada Lead Director and Corporate Director December 2008 5,000 11,286 Jacques Simoneau Québec, Canada President, Chief Executive Officer and Director of Gestion Univalor, L.P.
+Director of Gestion Univalor, 9,584 Philippe Sureau Québec, Canada Advisor to the President February 1987 366,609 13,118 John D. Thompson Québec, Canada Corporate Director April 1995 30,000 16,393 Dennis Wood, O.C.
+Québec, Canada President and Chief Executive Officer of DWH Inc. (a venture capital corporation which invests in various industries) March 2004 7,143 35,091

-(1) The number of shares indicated is given as at December 18, 2012 and is based on the declarations of our directors.
-Under the guidelines adopted by Transat, each director who is not an employee must hold a number of shares or deferred share units equivalent to at least three times the annual retainer to which he is entitled after having served three years as a director.
-Please refer to our 2013 Management Proxy Circular for additional detail.
+(1) The number of shares indicated is given as at October 31, 2013 and is based on the declarations of our directors.
+Under the guidelines adopted by Transat, each director who is not an employee must hold a number of shares or deferred share units of Transat equivalent to at least three times the annual retainer to which he or she is entitled after having served three years as a director.
+Please refer to our 2014 Management Proxy Circular for additional detail.